MrRobinOfficial/Guide-UnrealEngine/README.md

 Using C++ with Unreal Engine allows developers to take advantage of the engine's full feature set, including advanced graphics rendering, physics simulations, networking, and AI.

+C++ is a statically typed, compiled, general-purpose, case-sensitive, free-form programming language that supports procedural, object-oriented, and generic programming.

+C++ is regarded as a middle-level language, as it comprises a combination of both high-level and low-level language features.

+C++ was developed by Bjarne Stroustrup starting in 1979 at Bell Labs in Murray Hill, New Jersey, as an enhancement to the C language and originally named C with Classes but later it was renamed C++ in 1983.

 C++ also offers a level of control and customization that is not available through visual scripting alone.
 Developing with C++ in Unreal Engine also allows for better debugging and profiling, as well as the ability to optimize performance through techniques such as multithreading and memory management.

 Additionally, C++ code can be integrated with third-party libraries, providing even greater flexibility and functionality.